n All-Encompassing Review of StorageCraft Software

-Clonezilla can create disk images, recovery, and backup of all data.
-It supports almost all file systems, can encrypt images, and can encrypt with a 256 bit AES key.
+Clonezilla can create disk images, recover, and backup all data.
+It supports almost all file systems, can encrypt images and can encrypt with a 256 bit AES key.
 Plus, the encryption isn’t just on transfer – it’s for access and storage as well.
 For free, it’s a solid alternative, but it can’t do nearly all of the things that ShadowProtect can do and may only work for small businesses and simple applications.

 For a more full-featured alternative, Carbonite is one of the largest in the business.
 It provides most (if not all) of the features that StorageCraft does, at various stages of execution.
 They’re generally considered pretty equal, with StorageCraft taking a small lead in comparisons.

 Carbonite prices are generally lower but can’t do everything that StorageCraft does.

 When it comes down to it, StorageCraft data solutions and products are reliable, easy to set up, and seem to be agile enough to adapt to constantly-changing circumstances.

 Obviously, many ShadowProtect options (and other StorageCraft products) aren’t for everyday use by the layman.
 However, for IT professionals, their products are relatively straightforward to use.
 If you’re a normal person using one of the scaled-down desktop versions, this doesn’t hold as true.